Waqas01CP/5-Day-AI-Agents-Intensive-Course-with-Google/Day-1/README.md

 This project covers the basics of creating a single, tool-enabled AI agent.

 ### Key Activities:
-*   Built a simple agent powered by the Gemini 1.5 Flash model.
+*   Built a simple agent powered by the Gemini 2.5 Flash Lite model.
 *   Gave the agent its "Hands" by equipping it with the `google_search` tool to access real-time information.
 *   Learned to run the agent and interpret its output using the ADK's `InMemoryRunner`.